crupest/life/operating-system-challenge/1/README.md

 Transaltion: Write a program and make your CPU's usage rate 100%.

 Code is in `main.cpp`.
-Remember to not compile it with O2 optimization, or my dead cycle will be eliminated.
+Remember to not compile it with O2 optimization, or my dead loop will be eliminated.

 Final effect:
 ![effect](effect.png)